react-theming/storybook-addon-material-ui/README.md

 Two panel will appear.
 You will see the list of `stories` at the left panel and the bottom panel for working with themes.

 Let's select another theme for this page.
-Do it via dropdown list at the bottom panel.
+Do it via drop-down list at the bottom panel.
 Out of the box there are three themes: 'Light', 'Dark' and 'Gray'.
 Check out them.

 [<img src="doc/left-pane.png" align="left" width="180" title="Left Storybook panel"/>](https://raw.githubusercontent.com/UsulPro/myjunkstaff/master/docs/doc/left-pane.png)